 When a patient presents with pain in the toes we always take x-rays.
 We’re looking for bone spurs, arthritis, bone tumors, fractures and bone infections.
 Knowing the cause of the problem allows us to determine a long-term solution rather than just treating the symptoms.

 A soft corn on the toe of someone with diabetes can lead to a very serious problem.
 Immediate attention by a specialist is essential.
 A soft corn can lead to an open wound, an infection and ultimately an amputation.

 Since many people with diabetes have numbness in their toes, inspecting between them on a daily basis is recommended.
 Anything that looks suspicious should be addressed by a podiatrist immediately.
 Attempting to self-treat this kind of condition can lead to unfortunate consequences.

 The worst thing for anyone to do who feels or sees something between the toes is treat it with an over-the-counter medicated product.
 Not only is it a waste of money, it isn’t effective.
 Worse yet, we’ve seen these products make the situation worse.

-If you are experiencing pain in your toes and don’t know why or you know a soft corn is present we recommend a professional evaluation.
+If you are experiencing pain in your toes and don’t know why or you know a soft corn is present we recommend a professional evaluation by a podiatrist.
 You don’t have to let a simple condition lead to something major!